 The focus of COPE is to help with the grief and healing process.
 This website is part of the wider organization that includes support groups for parents, siblings, and children that have lost parents or guardians.
 Helping families to heal and live after the loss of a child is the primary objective of the COPE foundation.
 The foundation mission statement is simple, “No parent, sibling, or child should have to grieve alone.
-The next level of healing is help.
+The next level of healing is a help.
 In helping each other we help ourselves.”
-All users are encouraged to make use of the many listed grief related resources and links to other support blogs.
+All users are encouraged to make use of the many listed grief-related resources and links to other support blogs.
 The COPE foundation is a non-profit organization and welcomes volunteer support from those who have experienced grief in their own lives.

 To contact COPE:

 COPE Foundation / PO Box 1251 / Melville, NY 11747